The Carriage of the Head Affects the State of the Musculature (Patrons)

 The Power of Prone: Twisting on Your Belly is a good alternative choice if you find that you can’t get comfortable in this lesson.

-Feldenkrais sticks with one side for a long time, so you might also reverse all of the lefts and rights of the lesson and work with the legs tilting left, if that’s more comfortable than tilting to the right.
+Moshe Feldenkrais sticks with one side for a long time in this lesson, so you might also reverse all of the lefts and rights and work instead with the legs tilting left, if that’s more comfortable than tilting to the right.
 This is also a great choice for subsequent listenings.

 The discomfort, or even pain, experienced during normal behavior after a large number of successive movements in one particular position is interesting….
 When extensive change is introduced to most of the muscles…we nevertheless instruct our muscles to fall into their usual pattern.
 Only the experience of change and close attention will convince us to think and direct ourselves differently.
 Only when this experience of change causes us to discredit and inhibit the accustomed pattern, which now appears invalid to us, will we be able to accept the new pattern as habit or second nature.